-What's the difference between the browser extension and the desktop applications?TunnelBear for Chrome/Opera is a light-weight browser extension that secures your browser traffic and helps you browse privately, as if you're in another location.
-The browser extension only encrypts your traffic for that particular browser, unlike the TunnelBear computer and mobile apps which encrypts all traffic from the device (including apps and services outside of the web browser).
+What's the difference between the browser extension and the desktop applications?TunnelBear for Chrome, Firefox and Opera are light-weight browser extensions/add-ons that secure your browser traffic and help you browse privately as if you're in another location.
+The browser extensions only encrypt your traffic for that particular browser, unlike the TunnelBear desktop and mobile apps, which encrypt all traffic from the device (including apps and services outside of the web browser).

 I can't check the 'I trust this application' checkbox!If you have certain third party apps downloaded; such as screen filters, battery savers, or launching apps; they may interfere with your ability to select the 'I trust this application' checkbox.
 Some of these apps include Twilight, Rotation Manager, Dodol Launcher, and Juice Defender.
 Turning these applications off briefly will allow you to select this checkbox.
 Once that is done, you can turn those apps back on, and TunnelBear should function properly.

 Why can't I access the content I want with TunnelBear?TunnelBear's core service has always been to help you stay private and secure online.
 That said, certain websites or providers will try to block users that appear to be using a VPN from accessing their content.
 Our Bears always dig their hardest to get around these restrictions, however we're not able to guarantee access to every site or app you might want to use.
 However, there are a few tips we can suggest to help your Bear put their best paw forward in these situations!

 While TunnelBear is ON and connected to a tunnel, head over to bearsmyip to confirm if you are connected properly.
 If the location shown matches the one you chose in the TunnelBear app, then you should be good to go.
 If you're not connected properly, check out this article for help with connection issues.

 Try switching TunnelBear OFF and back ON again